 What is Crawfish Etouffée?

 The term etouffée refers to the cooking method: something smothered, braised, or stewed in a liquid.
-It's usually shellfish, game, or meat, but can be just about anything else.
-There are both Cajun and Creole interpretations of this classic South Louisiana dish with slight variations related to regional culinary variations.
+It's usually shellfish, game, or meat, but can also be vegetables like green beans, greens, and potatoes.
+There are both Cajun and Creole interpretations of this classic South Louisiana dish, with slight variations related to regional culinary differences.
 Sweet Daddy D's Crawfish Etouffée is a Cajun version that uses a roux-based gravy to smother crawfish tails.
 It's simple in its preparation and deeply flavorful.

 Here is What You Need